• Manifesto

 There is clear and unequivocal evidence that demonstrates global contamination of the environment, wildlife and human populations by PFAS - the most persistent human-made chemicals known to date.
 PFAS pose an unacceptable risk[1] for both current and future generations due to their extreme persistence, and the scientific evidence that links exposure to harmful impacts on wildlife and human health.
-There are 1000s of different PFAS.
-However, it is of great concern that only a handful are currently controlled by regulations at the global level even though many safer alternatives are readily available.
+There are thousands of different PFAS.
+However, it is of great concern that only a handful are currently controlled by regulations at the EU or global level, even though many safer alternatives are readily available or in development.
+Fortunately, there is a regulatory solution available - the universal PFAS restriction (as proposed by Denmark, Germany, the Netherlands, Norway and Sweden) published by the European Chemicals Agency (ECHA) in 2023.
+By adopting the uPFAS restriction the EU has the opportunity to lead innovation and build a 21st-century economy that isn’t reliant on harmful pollution at the expense of public health or the ecosystems we depend upon.

 What are PFAS?

-Why PFAS must be banned
+Eight reasons why PFAS must be banned

 The EU ambition